-Figure 4 shows $\mathbf{Z}(f)$, the acoustic impedance of a modern flute with a C4 foot for the fingering for the note C4.
-The magnitude (Z) and the phase φ are shown separately.
+Figure 4 shows Z(f), the acoustic impedance of a modern flute with a C4 foot for the fingering for the note C4.
+The magnitude (Z) and the phase $\phi$ are shown separately.
 To zeroth order, a flute is a cylindrical pipe and so, with all its keys closed, its impedance spectrum resembles qualitatively that of the simple pipe.
 Because the input is open to the atmosphere, the air jet excites modes with large air flow and modest variations from atmospheric pressure.
-Thus the operating frequencies are the minima of $Z (\equiv |\mathbf{p}/\mathbf{u}|)$.
-For the configuration with all tone holes closed, these minima are in the harmonic series (equation 6).
+Thus, the operating frequencies are the minima of $Z (\equiv |\mathbf{p}/\mathbf{u}|)$ .
+For the configuration with all tone holes closed, these minima are in the harmonic series (equation (6)).
 For the flute, the maxima are irrelevant.
-One could also say that, to zeroth order and with the bell removed, a clarinet is also a cylindrical pipe, and so its input impedance should also resemble that of a simple pipe.
-And so it does (data not shown).
-The difference is that, because its input is closed by the reed, mouthpiece and the player's mouth, it operates near the maxima in Z(f).
-Its spectrum has predominantly the odd harmonics (the second equation (6)) and its fundamental is approximately an octave lower than that of the flute.
+One could also say that, to zeroth order, a clarinet with its bell removed is also a cylindrical pipe, and so its input impedance should also resemble that of a simple pipe; and so it does (data not shown).
+The difference is that, because its input is closed by the reed, mouthpiece and the player's mouth, it operates near the maxima in $\mathbf{Z}(f)$ .
+Its sound spectrum has predominantly the odd harmonics (the second equation (6)) and its fundamental is approximately an octave lower than that of the flute.
 (The first maximum is not shown in Figure 3 because it lies below the frequency range of the measurements, but the reader may readily extrapolate it.)
 The length of pipe used for Figure 3 is comparable with that of the air column of a flute or a clarinet.